Azure/Vision-AI-DevKit-Pages/docs/_docs/mlads.md

 ### Clone example GitHub

-* Log in to [Example GitHub](https://notebooks.azure.com/tedway/projects/vision-ai-dev-kit ){:target="_blank"} and clone it
+* Log in to an existing [Azure Notebook](https://notebooks.azure.com/tedway/projects/vision-ai-dev-kit ){:target="_blank"} and clone it
 * ![Clone GitHub]({{ '/assets/images/ANB_github_clone.PNG' | relative_url }})

 ### Prep your environment

 * Change the aml_config/config.json file to match the subscription details for your Azure ML Workspace
 * In case you want to use your own data go to the data folder and create a folder with your data, e.g. my_data.
   * In the my_data folder, copy your data.
 Each folder name is the label of the images in that folder.
 For example, the soda_cans folder looks like this:
     * soda_cans
     * coke
     * ice